Why we evaluate our work:

 Convening surveys, that examine whether grantees find our facilitated grantee gatherings meaningful for learning, building connections, and peer exchange.

 Our evaluators aggregate and share findings from each assessment tool so that we can reflect on whether we are reaching our goals, and how we might change our practice.
+A grantmaking impact assessment from our evaluators for 2017-18 is here.

 Want more information about our assessment practices?